 Quick Links to Our Picks of the Best Zero Waste Kitchen Ideas:

-A stovetop coffee maker is a great, long-lasting zero waste kitchen product.
+A stovetop coffee maker is one of those essential and long-lasting zero waste kitchen products.
 Suppose you buy instant coffee in jars with plastic lids or in pots.
-In that case, switching to a stovetop coffee maker will not only result in better-tasting coffee, but it’ll prove a long-lasting zero waste lifestyle essential.
+In that case, switching to a stovetop coffee maker will not only result in better-tasting coffee, but it’ll mean no more disposable jars.

 The other big problem with coffee is the rise (and rise) of use once and throw away coffee pods.
 Read up more about the environmental impact of coffee here - long story short, if we use it once and throw it away, it’s no good.

-Stovetop coffee machines make zero-waste coffee essential for coffee drinkers.
+Stovetop coffee machines make zero-waste coffee a breeze for coffee drinkers.
 They’re dead easy to use, make brews to your taste and last forever with care.
 Each cup of coffee brewed on the stovetop results in one less coffee pod produced and subsequently dealt with as waste.